scala-native/scala-native/docs/contrib/quickstart.md

 ## Locally build docs

 1. First time building the docs.
-This command will setup & build the docs.
+This command will set up & build the docs.

 ``` text